 No. The Department of Human Resources is currently working through numerous severance audits and will be unable to provide this data to all employees prior to the severance payment election form submission deadline.
 You can estimate your payout by using the formula below.
-Your annual salary is your salary as of June 30, 2019.
-However, where an employee is on Long Term Disability or an approved leave of absence, the position and rate of pay at the date of Long Term Disability or date of leave of absence shall be used.
+Your annual salary is your salary as of Dec.
+31, 2021, or the early payout date if you choose to receive your severance earlier.
+However, where an employee is on long term disability or an approved leave of absence, the position and rate of pay at the date of long term disability or date of leave of absence shall be used.